Monica Lewinsky, Cyberbullying's First Victim, Opens Up On How She Overcame

 "Think about when we binge-watch a series: If you’re at all like me, when you’re not watching, you’re still in a bit of 'show twilight zone' — affected by what you had just seen.
 That’s what I see happening offline.
 But instead of binge-watching a show, we’re binge-clicking: As we increasingly spend more time online, we will be more proportionally affected in our time offline.

 "I still believe because of the Online Disinhibition Effect — John Suler’s psychological theory that the invisibility of the internet can create dissociations and distancing from one’s personality — that people behave more outrageously and atrociously online than they do offline.
-But the online factor does contribute to normalizing behavior."
+But the online factor does contribute to normalising behaviour."

 Advertisement